comet-toolkit/comet_maths/docs/content/interpolation_atbd.rst

    point. :math:`x_{i}` and :math:`y_{i}\ `\ are the measured values (or estimates) of the coordinates of the *i-*\ th data point.

--  Interpolation function :math:`\widehat{f}`: The measurement
+*  Interpolation function :math:`\widehat{f}`: The measurement
    model, i.e., the function that determines the measurands for a given set of independent variable quantities.
-For the tool we are developing, we constrain this function to pass through the measured data points.
+By definition, this function must pass through the measured data points.

 As an example for this terminology, we can describe a use case in the Earth Observation (EO) field using these terms.
 One of our most common use cases is